Stepping tiles and trembling vectors

 Inscribing

 We can only welcome a limited amount of participants and we aim for a diverse group in experiences.
-Please send us an email with what you hope to find in the workshop and your curiosities around plotters, tiles and conitionnal drawing Apply to this email address before May 7th: cookwithus@osp.kitchen You can apply alone or as a small group.
+Please send us an email with what you hope to find in the workshop and your curiosities around plotters, tiles and conitionnal drawing Apply to this email address before June 29th: cookwithus@osp.kitchen You can apply alone or as a small group.

 Practical information:

-on the 9th of may
+on the 2nd of July

-from 10am to 5pm
+from 13:00 to 17:30

 @green fabric (rue Jean-Baptiste Baeck 33, 1190 Bruxelles)